 In the event suspended solids become entrained in surface water run-off, there is considered to be no significant risk of impact on water quality as suspended solids would likely be retained on site as run-off percolates to the ground.
+Any potential sediment runoff during site levelling will likely percolate to ground or at the base of the field within the grass verge.

 The risk of water quality deterioration as a result of uncured concrete would be further reduced, given that precast concrete / blockwork would be used where possible and surplus concrete would be returned to the batching plant.
-Given the construction footprint would be small in scale, with the total proposed floor area for the units is approximately $107m^2$ and the limited construction plant and equipment required, the risk of the proposed development impacting significantly upon water quality would be greatly reduced.
-The redevelopment of the site will not significantly alter the infiltration capacity of the soil with runoff being directed to the existing drainage network.
-Therefore, run-off from the proposed development will not have a significant impact on the nearby watercourses such as the River Barrow.
+The change from grassland to the developed area will not significantly alter the infiltration capacity of the soil with runoff being directed to the existing drainage network.
+In addition, there will be areas of amenity grassland as per the site layout.
+Therefore, run-off from the proposed development will not have a significant impact on the nearby watercourses.

-It is therefore considered that, due to the nature and location of the development, the relatively small scale and extent of construction works, no excavation works within the riparian zone of the River Barrow watercourse, the proposed development would not pose a significant risk upon the River Barrow and River Nore SAC site due to a deleterious effect on water quality during either the construction or operational phases.
+It is therefore considered that, due to the nature and location of the development, the relatively small scale and extent of construction works, no excavation works within the immediate vicinity of the unnamed watercourse or the Dinin River, the proposed development would not pose a significant risk upon the River Barrow and River Nore SAC site due to a deleterious effect on water quality during either the construction or operational phases.